ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 *These instructions have only been tested on Windows and Ubuntu.*

 Once everything is set up, it is recommended to continue launching the game through this method, as it will check for any updates to the mod and automatically apply them.
+This is also the method used by the Automatic Connection described further below.

 1. Purchase and download [Saving Princess](https://brainos.itch.io/savingprincess)
 2. Download and install the latest [Archipelago release](https://github.com/ArchipelagoMW/Archipelago/releases/latest)